 As students, we are responsible for investing in the creation of an internal radar or vision of our bodies as well as opening our hearts and minds to perceiving in new, and often very subtle, ways.
 Students also have to accept their role as teacher, even if it is only to be their own, providing themselves with positive feedback, and adjusting their own movement with gentleness.
 A student must search or ask for new ways of understanding if what they are being told does not work for them, rather than resigning to the fact that they can’t get it because they aren’t good enough yet, or because tango is supposedly really hard.

 Mabel Todd, in The Thinking Body (1972), writes: “When doing exercises under instruction we are apt to think that we move or direct the moving of the muscles.
 What actually happens is that we get a picture from the teacher’s words or his movements, and the appropriate action takes place within our own bodies to reproduce this picture.
 The result is successful in proportion to our power of interpretation and the amount of experience, but most of all perhaps to the desire to do.”

 We hope these articles and challenges contribute to developing an awareness of your tango kinesthesia.

-While Eric and I know that we still have much to learn about the role of teaching, we do feel that in our journey, we have picked up tools that have helped us process movement in beneficial ways.
+While We know that we still have much to learn about the role of teaching, we do feel that in our journey, we have picked up tools that have helped us process movement in beneficial ways.
 We are so grateful for this that we also want others to have the opportunities that we have.
 Our goal in the articles that we write, the way that we teach, and challenges we provide, is to encourage readers to develop tools of discernment.